exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-1-unicode-match-regex.md

-# "Solving Parallel Letter Frequency in Elixir - Part I: Unicode Matching in Elixir"
+# 1. What Parallel Letter Frequency can teach you about Unicode matching in Elixir

+Exercises on Exercism are small, synthetic, and often seemingly trivial.
+It’s easy to imagine that experienced practitioners would have nothing to learn from them.
+However, solving these synthetic problems can push you to learn and apply parts of your language that you may not have explored.
+This new learning can lead you to solve real world problems more efficiently or in a more expressive way.

-[Parallel Letter Frequency](https://exercism.io/tracks/elixir/exercises/parallel-letter-frequency) is a medium difficulty problem on [Exercism's Elixir Track](https://exercism.io/tracks/elixir) that I found really interesting to solve.
-You need to write a function that calculates the frequency of letters in a list of strings containing _non-English characters_ with a user-controlled number of workers that do the calculation _concurrently_:
+[Parallel Letter Frequency](https://exercism.io/tracks/elixir/exercises/parallel-letter-frequency) is a medium difficulty exercise on [Exercism's Elixir Track](https://exercism.io/tracks/elixir).
+It asks you to write a function that calculates the frequency of letters in a list of strings, and to do so concurrently.
+This unpacks a surprising number of interesting lessons.

 ```elixir
 iex> Frequency.frequency(["Freude", "schöner", "Götterfunken"], num_workers)